"Hey, Ashley, are you alright?" Tabitha asked, suddenly bringing Ashley's train of thought back to reality.

 "Good luck!"
 Mateo cheerfully said before teleporting away.

 "Why does it have to make a mess?"
-Edwin whined, summoning his guns.
-Ashley did likewise, and the pair ran behind the monster while it returned to digging.
+Sapphire whined, summoning his guns.
+Ruby did likewise, and the pair ran behind the monster while it returned to digging.
 They looked to each other, nodding to confirm their plans were the same.
 From behind, they charged at the monster from out of sight.
-Before they made contact with the beast, it quickly moved underground, hitting Ashley and Edwin with a face full of dirt.
+Before they made contact with the beast, it quickly moved underground, hitting Ruby and Sapphire with a face full of dirt.
 They crashed into each other, falling into the hole created by the monster.

 "Think we can get back up?"
-Ashley asked.
+Ruby asked.

 "Worth a shot."
-Edwin replied.
+Sapphire replied.
 They realized from previous fights that they could launch themselves at targets, but they'd never tried a purely vertical leap.
-Ashley jumped first, making it more than halfway up the wall but still unable to reach the edge.
-Edwin tried likewise, and was also unable to make the edge or grab hold of the wall.
+Ruby jumped first, making it more than halfway up the wall but still unable to reach the edge.
+Sapphire tried likewise, and was also unable to make the edge or grab hold of the wall.
 They tried a few more times, but whenever they grabbed the dirt walls their handholds would fall apart.
 With the monster still on the loose, they had no more time to continue their attempts.

-Ashley and Edwin looked to one another, not wanting to enter the monster's tunnel.
+Ruby and Sapphire looked to one another, not wanting to enter the monster's tunnel.
 The noise of digging continued to echo eerily, and they would be confined with the monster.
-Taking a deep breath, Ashley produced an orb of fire in her hand, lighting up the edge of the tunnel.
+Taking a deep breath, Ruby produced an orb of fire in her hand, lighting up the edge of the tunnel.
 The pair moved into the oversized burrow, and broke into a run when they realized how far ahead the monster could be located.

 "The light!
 Bring back the light!"
-Edwin yelled, panicking.
-Ashley complied, fumbling while recalling her how magic worked.
+Sapphire yelled, panicking.
+Ruby complied, fumbling while recalling her how magic worked.
 When the fire orb returned, the monster was almost on top of them, and the pair scrambled back.
-Edwin threw out two strands of water that engulfed the creature's front legs, trying to hold it in place.
+Sapphire threw out two strands of water that engulfed the creature's front legs, trying to hold it in place.
 Realizing it was caught, the monster trumpeted and began thrashing about.

 "What do we do now?"
-Ashley was still overwhelmed by fear, not liking how confined the tunnel was.
+Ruby was still overwhelmed by fear, not liking how confined the tunnel was.

 "I don't know, do something!"
-Edwin strained to hold the monster at a distance.
-Ashley summoned her sword, trying to get closer to the creature.
-It whipped its trunk around the tunnel, not letting Ashley pass behind to its body.
-She tried to slice at the trunk, but its movements were chaotic, and Ashley was hindered by her fear.
+Sapphire strained to hold the monster at a distance.
+Ruby summoned her sword, trying to get closer to the creature.
+It whipped its trunk around the tunnel, not letting her pass behind to its body.
+She tried to slice at the trunk, but its movements were chaotic, and Ruby was hindered by her fear.

 "Do you think you can stop its trunk?"
-Ashley yelled back to Edwin, trying to be heard over the monster's cries.
+Ruby yelled back to Sapphire, trying to be heard over the monster's cries.

 "I'm sorry I couldn't hit it."
-Ashley said.
+Ruby said.

 "That's it!"
-Ashley exclaimed, coming to Edwin's aid.
+Ruby exclaimed, coming to Sapphire's aid.

 "Mud!
 We can trap the monster!"

-Ashley pulled Edwin from the mud as he realized her plan.
-"Oh my god you're right."
+Ruby pulled Sapphire from the mud as he realized her plan.
+"Oh my god, you're right."

 Once more, the monster began trumpeting after realizing it had become trapped.
 The dirt had become sticky mud and the monster sank into the earth.
-Edwin smiled to Ashley, who ran behind the monster once more, avoiding the thrashing trunk.
-Edwin met with her, and the two charged the creature once more, attacking the back of the monster.
+Sapphire smiled to Ruby, who ran behind the monster once more, avoiding the thrashing trunk.
+Sapphire met with her, and the two charged the creature once more, attacking the back of the monster.

 The combination of cuts, hot flames, and high-speed water quickly took the beast down, resulting in one final bellow.
-Ashley and Edwin jumped back to the ground as the monster deflated like a balloon, making the accompanying whining noise.
+Ruby and Sapphire jumped back to the ground as the monster deflated like a balloon, making the accompanying whining noise.
 The two sighed, relieved that they had made it above ground once more.

 "Good work!
 Though I'd recommend not falling in a hole next time."
 Mateo ran up behind the Soul Warriors, reappearing as usual.

 "Oh my god, the hole!
 What are we going to do about the parking lot?"
-Edwin grabbed the back of his neck, freaking out once he realized how much property damage had occurred.
+Sapphire grabbed the back of his neck, freaking out once he realized how much property damage had occurred.

 "What if a kid falls into the hole?"
-Ashley added.
+Ruby added.

 "Settle down, settle down.
 It will all be fixed in time.
 You two should just head home."
 Mateo smiled, his cute little face begging to be trusted.

 "We can't leave a hazard like that unreported!"
-Edwin replied.
+Sapphire replied.

 "I said.
 Go.
 Home."
 Mateo hissed, smiling with his teeth this time.
-Ashley and Edwin remembered who they were messing with, and decided to leave the area as quickly as possible.
+Ruby and Sapphire remembered who they were messing with, and decided to leave the area as quickly as possible.
 As they walked away, Mateo called sweetly, "That wasn't so hard was it?"

 The pair hadn't remembered to untransform until they had already walked a block.